Scribery/tlog/README.md

 #### Limitations

-Currently `tlog-play` is very limited.
+Currently `tlog-play` functionality is limited.
 It doesn't provide a way to rewind playback, only to fast-forward.
-It polls Elasticsearch for new messages, instead of asking to be updated when they appear.
-Even though the messages contain recorded terminal window (re)sizes, it cannot resize its own terminal to fit the output better.
+It polls files, Journal and Elasticsearch for new messages, instead of asking to be updated when they appear, which impairs performance.
+Even though the messages contain recorded terminal window (re)sizes, it doesn't resize its own terminal to fit the output better.
+Further development will be addressing these.

-Further development will be addressing these and other issues either in `tlog-play`, and/or in the upcoming Web UI, which will be a separate project.

 [session_recording]: http://scribery.github.io/
 [log_format]: doc/log_format.md